AI FOR LAW FIRMS

 Lexara provides legal-adjacent consulting, training, and software.
 Engaging Lexara does not create an attorney–client relationship, and the services described on this site are not the practice of law.
 See Iowa R. Prof'l Conduct 32:5.7.

-Ai training, consulting and tools for law firms.
+AI training, consulting and tools for law firms.
 Built by lawyers, engineered for legal ethics.

 Lexara Consulting, LLC · Iowa · © 2026